 Download a copy of Third Partners’ “FTC Green Guides Review: Implications for “Recyclable” Marketing Claims”

-This latest update to the Green Guides raises the bar for environmental claims while promoting principles of transparency, authenticity, and environmental stewardship.
-It gives smaller companies an opportunity to compete with brands that currently bend the rules.
-It gives brands of all sizes a reason for sustainable product and service innovation that are better for the environment.
-And it helps to give consumers products that are authentic and relevant in their claims of safety and sustainability.
+The existing US FTC Green Guides, while not as comprehensive or prescriptive as the revised Canadian and European standards, still sets a high bar for environmental claims while promoting principles of transparency, authenticity, and environmental stewardship.
+Green marketing standards give brands of all sizes a compliance mandate to invest in sustainable product and service innovation.
+And the latest international guidelines give consumers assurance that products that are authentic and relevant in their claims of safety and sustainability.

-If you are interested in learning more about the 2024 Green Guides update or a custom Green Guides training for your marketing team, contact Third Partners.
+If you are interested in learning more about the FTC Green Guides update or how your brand fares in the new international green marketing compliance environment, contact Third Partners.